ardexa/davis-weather-station/README.md

 -e (optional) if specified, debug will be turned on
--w (optional) if specified, wind speed is in km/h, not m/s -b (optional) if specified, will calibrate the barometer using this number as a multiplication to the raw value
+-w (optional) if specified, wind speed is in km/h, not m/s -b (optional) if specified, will calibrate the barometer using this number as a multiplication to the raw value -z (optional) if specified, wind direction will be shifted 180 degs (to cater for the anemometer arm pointing south)
 ```

 ## Collecting to the Ardexa cloud